cdklabs/cdk-appflow/API.md

 ### MicrosoftSharepointOnlineSourceProps <a name="MicrosoftSharepointOnlineSourceProps" id="@cdklabs/cdk-appflow.MicrosoftSharepointOnlineSourceProps"></a>

-Properties of a Google Analytics v4 Source.
+Properties of a Microsoft Sharepoint Online Source.

 #### Initializer <a name="Initializer" id="@cdklabs/cdk-appflow.MicrosoftSharepointOnlineSourceProps.Initializer"></a>